millermedeiros/MM_js_lib/README.markdown

  - All code here is released under the [MIT License](http://www.opensource.org/licenses/mit-license.php) unless otherwise noted.
  - I don't give any kind of support on how to use these files.
  - Almost everything is a work in progress.
- - This library is only intended to work on well-formed HTML files, so always use the proper doctype (strict or transitional) and validate your HTML/XHTML.
+ - This library is only intended to work on well-formed HTML files, it won't be tested on [quirks mode](http://www.quirksmode.org/css/quirksmode.html).
  - Some functionalities may not work properly on specific mobile devices.
  - I will probably only test the code on the latest non-beta version of Firefox, Safari, Chrome, Opera and also IE6+.
  - Probably It will never have most of the features that exist on the major frameworks.